The Unforgettable Impact of Being A Music Educator

 Fast forward to a small explanation of the tears to the audience; the concert was a huge success, and then the parent parade began to congratulate me.
 Thinking back, I’m sure by design, Ben’s mom was the last in line.
 She looked into my eyes and said: “The only day there wasn’t a fight for Ben to go to school was Friday, violin day… you single-handedly saved my son’s life this year.”
 I didn’t have to need to know why.
 I remember that moment as if it happened yesterday.

 Those words are the foundation of everything I do as a music educator.
 Music is the vehicle that connects the academic, creative, emotional, and spiritual intelligence of all children.
 More than any other time in my life, music must be present in all our children’s lives.
 It can be their lifeline to hope.

 ETM-LA is filling in the gaps of public and private school music education.
 Until state funding mandates arts education for all students, ETM-LA is a lifeline to those schools which may never have the opportunity to have a sequential, standards-based music program.
 Providing music education to under-resourced communities is in the best interest of our society, and through ETM-LA’s music program, students have opportunities to experience things they may never have been able to.

--Linda Mouradian, Music Faculty / Music Educator, California State University, Northridge & ETM-LA Board Member
+-Linda Mouradian – Music Faculty / Music Educator, California State University, Northridge & Education Through Music-LA Board Member